 06 of 08

-Grand Avenue, St. Paul's largest shopping district, starts the holiday season in early December with a day of entertainment and special events, carols, hot soup, Santa and his reindeer, free samples and specials at stores on Grand Avenue and the Grand Avenue Christmas Tree Lighting.
-Sounds like an amazing day for the family.
+Grand Avenue, St. Paul's largest shopping district, starts the holiday season in early December with a day of entertainment and special events that culminates in the annual Grand Avenue Christmas Tree Lighting ceremony.

 07 of 08

-The Marjorie McNeely Conservatory in Como Park offers a respite from the cold and snow December–early January with the annual Holiday Flower Show, featuring thousands of blooms.
-The flower show is open every day, including Thanksgiving Day and Christmas Day.
+The Marjorie McNeely Conservatory in Como Park offers a respite from the cold and snow from December through early January with the annual Holiday Flower Show, which features thousands of blooms and blossoms.

 08 of 08